 - 1 teaspoon vanilla extract or essence

 - 1/4 cup coconut oil

-- 2 tbsp raw cacao powder (regular cacao powder can also be used)
+- 2 tablespoons raw cacao powder (regular cacao powder can also be used)

-- Place soaked cashews, dates, coconut oil, raw cacao, vanilla and sale in a food processor.
-Grind and process for 3-4 minutes, scraping the sides as you go along, until the mixture is super fine and sticky (some nut oils will start to come out and it will get shiny).
+- Place the soaked cashews, dates, coconut oil, raw cacao, vanilla and salt in a food processor with S-blade on.
+Grind/process for 2-3 minutes, scraping the sides as you go along, until the mixture is super fine and sticky (the nut oils will start to come out and it will get shiny).

 - Place almond flakes in a frying pan and toast over medium heat for 1-2 minutes, stirring frequently, until slightly browned.
 Reserve 2-3 tablespoons of almond flakes and add the rest to the food processor.
 Whiz a few more times until ground and incorporated into the fudge mix.
-Almonds don’t have to be as fine as we want some texture coming through.
+Almonds don’t need to be as fine and they will add a little texture to the slice.

-- Scoop the fudge mixture out into a square or rectangular tin with bottom and sides lined with baking paper.
+- Scoop the fudge mixture into a square or rectangular tin with bottom and sides lined with baking paper.
 I used a small banana bread tin.
-Flatten and smooth the top with a spatula and place the tin in the fridge while you make the chocolate sauce.
+Flatten and smooth the top with a spatula, then place the tin in the fridge while you make the chocolate sauce for the topping.

-- To make the chocolate topping, place a small heat proof bowl over a simmering pot of water or use a double boiler.
-Heat up coconut oil, maple syrup, coconut milk and vanilla in a saucepan until hot to touch but not simmering or boiling, about 45 C/113 F. Add cacao and whisk until well incorporated and silky, shiny smooth.
+- To make the chocolate topping, place a small heat-proof bowl over a simmering pot of water or use a double boiler.
+Heat up the coconut oil, maple syrup, coconut milk and vanilla in a saucepan until hot to touch but not simmering or boiling, about 45 C/113 F. Add the cacao powder and whisk until well incorporated, silky, and shiny smooth.
 Remove from the heat.

 - Take the tin out of the fridge and pour the chocolate sauce over the top, spread with a spatula and sprinkle with the remaining toasted almonds.
 Place back in the fridge for 2-3 hours.